The Leavey Awards

 Since 1977, the Freedoms Foundation and the Thomas and Dorothy Leavey Foundation have honored outstanding teachers for bringing passion and creativity to their classrooms as they teach students about entrepreneurship and the free enterprise system.

 The awards program recognizes educators at the elementary, junior high school, high school, and college levels for innovative and effective techniques in teaching entrepreneurship and the free enterprise education.
 Up to twenty cash awards are made annually valued at $7,500 each.
 One meritorious award of $15,000 may be made for an outstanding entry.
 To date, the program has recognized over 600 teachers from across the country and awarded over $3.8 million.

 The candidate must be a U.S. citizen or permanent resident employed full-time as an educator at an accredited American school (grades K-12), college or university.
 The application must conceive and implement an innovative course, program or project which develops, among students, a deeper understanding and appreciation of the American private enterprise system.
 The nominee's program, course or project must be operating or initiated during the previous academic year.

 Preparing Your Nomination:

-The attached nomination form must be accompanied by a portfolio (ring binder or photo album) containing a detailed, two-page synopsis outlining the content and results of the course or project and its relevance to the private enterprise system.
-The course or project must be adequately documented by comprehensive materials such as graphs, sample materials, photographs and letters of commendation.
-Freedoms Foundation reserves the right to reproduce submitted materials in Foundation publications.
-Click here to download the nomination form that must accompany each submission.
+All submissions must contain a completed Teacher Nomination Form.
+A nomination form for each educator involved in the project must be included.
+Submissions must also include a detailed two-page synopsis outlining the content and results of the course or project and its relevance to the private enterprise system.
+The course or project must be then adequately documented by comprehensive materials such as samples of work, photographs and letters of recommendation.
+All nominations must be submitted electronically either via e-mail or on-line submission.